Cleadon: Modern times

 The late 19th and early 20th century saw a migration of affluent citizens into Cleadon, which led to the development of the residential Cleadon Plantation.
 Cleadon was at this time an attractive distance from the poor living conditions of urban city centres.
 By the end of the 1800s, there were a variety of tradespeople in the village, including a nurse, a solicitor, a violin-string manufacturer, a hay dealer, a laundress, and numerous labourers.
-The first train station in the village area – Cleadon Lane Station – opened in the 1800s.
+The first railway station in the village area – Cleadon Lane Station – opened in the 1800s.
 It was renamed to East Boldon Station in 1898 and survives today as East Boldon Metro station.

 Duck pond in nature reserve adjacent Tileshed Lane, the site of the historic Cleadon Brick and Tile Works.

 The most significant change to the layout of the village occurred with the development of the first housing estate in the 20th century – the Cleadon Plantation Housing Estate.
 It consisted of villa properties which extended across the three main roads to the west of Cleadon House, occupied by affluent citizens such as surgeons and managers.

 In 1903, the village school moved to a new premises which today is known as The Old Schoolroom.
 In 1908, the Cleadon National School for children aged 7 to 13 was opened.
 A new building was provided in 1909 on Cleadon Lane to accommodate the teaching of children under the care of the Local Authority.
 This school closed in 1962.

 Cleadon played an important part during the First World War.
 The village was well-positioned between Sunderland and the River Tyne to be a transitional training centre for troops.
 It also played a role in second line coastal defence.
 Cleadon Hill Farm served as a landing ground for the 36 Squadron Royal Flying Corp which was in use from April 1916 until December 1917.
 Cleadon did not suffer any enemy bomb damage during the First World War.
 However, there was a case of friendly fire when the Tynemouth Battery fired a shell which ricocheted off the water and landed in the garden of Briar Cottage.
 A 1918 War Office document shows that there were troop accommodation facilities in Cleadon, including in Cleadon Meadow, a Hutment Camp in Cottage Homes, and at Wesley Hall.
 Throughout Tyne and Wear there were several examples of practice trenches which display a zigzag pattern.
 Only those at Cleadon Hills are still visible on the ground today.
 The Cleadon War Memorial was unveiled in November 1920, commemorating the 22 men from Cleadon who died during the war.
 After the First World War, housing development grew in Cleadon consisting of more villas and smaller semi-detached buildings.
 Transport to the surrounding local areas also became easier with new bus services to South Shields.